 The Submission System will check some basic admissibility and eligibility requirements, but NOT all of them.
 It is therefore very important that you carefully read the call conditions.
-Please note that whenever there is a contradiction between the IT checks in place and the call documents, the call documents prevail.
+Please note that whenever there is a contradiction between the IT checks in place and the call documentation, the call documentation prevails.